Key takeaways:

 Entry systems with integrations

-The job of a property manager or building owner is filled with several repetitive — and often mundane — tasks.
-To streamline processes and make your job easier, invest in a door entry system that integrates with your property management software (PMS) and other proptech.
+The job of a property manager or building owner involves several repetitive—and often mundane—tasks.
+Invest in a door entry system that integrates with your property management software (PMS) and other proptech to streamline processes and make your job easier.

 By integrating your building entry system with your PMS, you won’t have to worry about updating your tenant directory across multiple platforms.
 Instead, any change you make to the rent roll in your property management system will automatically push to the entry system.
 That way, your intercom directory will always reflect your PMS — and you won’t have to waste time constantly updating several systems.

-Some entry systems also integrate with other proptech solutions, such as smart locks and package rooms.
-By connecting these tech-powered devices, you’ll create a seamless access and living experience for your residents.
+Some entry systems integrate with other proptech solutions, such as smart locks and package rooms.
+Connecting these tech-powered devices will create a seamless access and living experience for your residents.

 butterflymx quote